southlondon guide.co.uk the definitive guide to South East & South West London

 1864 Population of Lee was 8000.

-1899 Lee incorporated into borough of Lewisham.
+1899 Lee incorporated into Borough of Lewisham.

-Modern Lee
+Edwardian Lee

 1904 Police station, 418 Lee High Road.

 1910 Lee Picture Palace opened at 306 Lee High Road.
-Closed in 1930s.
+Closed in 1917 and demolished in 2008.

-1913 Imperial Picture Palace, 404-408 Lee High Rd (later Savoy and Pullman).
+1913 Imperial Picture Palace opened at 404-408 Lee High Road (later Savoy then Pullman, closed in 1959).

 1920s Burnt Ash Farm closed down.